Back to Journal

 Elevated Ease: The Look That Appears Effortless

 Adam Reed's ARKIVE aesthetic describes a cut that looks better after three weeks than on day one.
-Why this is the more demanding work.

 By Hauke Schmidt

-What Elevated Ease actually means
+What Elevated Ease means

 Elevated Ease describes hair that looks as if it just happened to fall well.
-A cut that looks like you just woke up – and still sits perfectly.
-No parting line that smells of salon work.
-No shape that screams product.
+A cut that looks like you just woke up - and still sits perfectly.

 What this means in practice